dacostafrankaboagye/s-m-s/README.md

         - If same day, sort by startTime.
         - If same start, sort by endTime.
   - `HashSet<String>` -> ensures no duplicate course assignments + constant-time lookups.

+- repository design
+  - StudentRepository
+    - responsibilities that I have identified
+      - Create and store students.
+      - Fetch by ID.
+      - Search by name tokens.
+      - Delete students with index cleanup

 ### Directory Structure